 Do not offer an alternative bid just because it is more convenient or beneficial to you – it must also benefit the customer.
 For example, the specification might ask for something that you don’t normally stock or use.
 Ideally you will find a way of pricing for this, then also offer an alternative along with its benefits.

-How to Submit an Alternative Bid
+How to Submit Options

 You don’t necessarily have to submit two different tenders / cost schedules.
 The alternative bid might only involve an explanation of what is involved and its benefits; along with some narrative in the price schedule stating the potential savings.
-The idea is to try and excite the tender review panel – grabbing their attention in order that you can make the short-list and hopefully have a chance to explain the alternative bid in more detail.
+The idea is to try and excite the tender review panel – grabbing their attention in order that you can make the short-list and hopefully have a chance to explain it in more detail.

 Why use an Alternative Bid?